 Otaru is very compact and you can reach most attractions by walk.
 Hence driving is not really needed here unless you plan to visit outskirt such as Nikka Distillery.

-The Otaru Canal (小樽運河) was an important link for smaller boats to load goods & transport them to the warehouse from large vessels in the first half of 20th century.
-However when modern docking facilities were introduced, the canal became obsolute & now has became the main attraction of Otaru.
+The Otaru Canal (小樽運河) was an important link for smaller boats to load goods & transport them to the warehouse from large vessels in the first half of the 20th century.
+However, when modern docking facilities were introduced, the canal became obsolete & now has become the main attraction of Otaru.

-When visiting Otaru, remember to come with an empty stomach as you will be eating non stop throughout the day here.
-Like Penang, one day is insufficient to try all their famous delicacies though attraction wise you can complete within a day.
+When visiting Otaru, remember to come with an empty stomach as you will be eating throughout the day here.
+Like Penang, one day is insufficient to try all their famous delicacies, attraction wise you can complete within a day.

 We started our food journey with a visit to Waraku Kaiten Sushi located just opposite the Otaru Canal.
 Frequented mainly by locals & ad hoc tourists like us, Waraku offers a wide range of sushi at a reasonable price.